 The Company's accounts receivable are derived from net revenue to customers located throughout the world.
 The Company evaluates its customers' financial condition and, generally, requires no collateral from its customers.
 The Company provides reserves for potential credit losses but has not experienced significant losses to date.
 The Company had eight customers who constituted 100% of the Company's net accounts receivable at December 31, 2017.
-The Company had one customer who constituted 100% of the Company's net accounts receivable at December 31, 2015.
+The Company had one customer who constituted 100% of the Company's net accounts receivable at December 31, 2016 and one customer who constituted 100% of the Company's net accounts receivable at December 31, 2015.
 The Company had eight customers who accounted for 100% of sales in 2017, one customer who accounted for 100% of sales in 2016.
 There were no sales in 2015.